-We recently returned from 5 days in Isla Mujeres, a small island 11 km off the coast of Cancun.
-I wanted a beach experience in Mexico that also offered opportunities to explore and feel safe doing so.
+We recently returned from 5 days in Isla Mujeres, a small island 6.8 miles (11 km) off the coast of Cancun.
+I took my 3 teenagers (15, 16 and 18 years old years old) and my parents (aged 80 and 84 years old).
+I wanted a beach experience in Mexico that also offered opportunities to explore, have adventures, and feel safe doing so.
 In addition, I had no interest in staying at an all inclusive resort.
-I found my previous experiences at all inclusive resorts to be disappointing.
+I found my previous experiences at all-inclusives to be disappointing.
 Rather, I wanted to stay at a beautiful hotel with very good restaurants and bars, with more to choose from either a walk or a short inexpensive taxi drive away.
 Did Isla Mujeres satisfy my goals?
 Absolutely.

 - in which part of the island you might want to stay;

 - how to get around the island;

 - whether you can use credit cards or require cash;

 - which restaurants you may wish to try; and

 - activities that I would recommend for your teens.

 Where is Isla Mujeres?